VasilGVasilev/softuni-React/softuniReact/02. Components-Basic-Idea/NBCallback(arrow(this)).md

                 of module.getX(), but mainly, imnagine using callbacks and refering to this

             In summary:
-                this inside a callback, typically, is undefined which automatically (in non-strict mode) renders the value of this to be the Global Object.
+                this keyword inside a callback is undefined which automatically (in non-strict mode) renders the value of this to be the Global Object.
                 Thus, we have two options:
                 - use an arrow function which has lexical binding -> here, component context
                 - use bind() to bind the context;
                 so problem of callback rendering this to be undefined -> Global Obj is solved with arrow function or bind()